-Once it has been determined that a foreign entity has a permanent establishment in

-India, its profits can be taxed in India.
-In the background of this ruling, it is advisable the agreement is drafted carefully.
+Once it has been determined that a foreign entity has a permanent establishment in India, its profits can be taxed in India.
+In the background of this ruling, it is advisable for companies to review their existing and new secondment agreements and analyze the possible risk of PE exposure to the foreign enterprises.
+Back...